 Astrotourism is a growing trend, and with three state dark sky parks nearby, the Alpena area is an ideal destination for enjoying the cosmos.
 Rockport State Recreation Area, Thompson’s Harbor State Park, and Negwegon State Park all have sufficiently low enough levels of light pollution to be designated as dark sky parks – offering exceptional viewing of the celestial bodies and phenomena of the nighttime sky.

 What brings on the Perseid meteor shower year after year?
-Every year we pass through a patch of comet dust from the remnants of Comet Swift-Tuttle, left behind in its orbit around the sun in the year 1862, 1479, and 1079.
-We are literally watching ancient comet dust blast through our atmosphere and light up the night sky!
+Every year we pass through a patch of comet dust from the remnants of Comet Swift-Tuttle, left behind in its orbit around the sun in the years 1862, 1479, and 1079.
+We are quite literally watching ancient comet dust blast through our atmosphere and light up the night sky!
 How did the Perseids get their name?
 The Perseids are named such due to the point from which they appear to fall from, known as the radiant in the constellation of Perseus.
 Bringing forth Perseids, meaning “son of Perseus” in Greek mythology.

 Luckily for us, we have 3 nationally recognized dark sky preserves in the Alpena area for a premium viewing experience so you can pick which one is closest to you to watch this cosmic event.
 Thompson’s Harbor State Park, Negwegon State Park, and Rockport State Recreation Area are the places to be on August 12th, the peak night of the Perseid meteor showers.